net-funkyrobot/devassist/README.md

 # Devassist – Self hosted coding model service

 Uses Ollama and Google Cloud Run to create a serverless coding model service that scales to zero when not being used.
-The service can be integrated into Cursor (or other tools that support custom OpenAI base URLs) and used in place of OpenAI.
+The service can be integrated into code assistant agents like [Continue.dev](https://www.continue.dev/) in VSCode and Jetbrains IDEs.
+This will also work for any other tools that support either local Ollama endpoints OR custom OpenAI base URLs.

+With Continue.dev, you don't need to sign into an account or use their cloud features to use your own OpenAI/Google/Anthropic API keys OR use Ollama locally (via the GCloud Run proxy).

+This means all of your codebase, data and any prompts you submit stay inside your own private cloud infrastructure.
+None of your data is used for other purposes, such as training future models.

 ## Requirements